 Procedure

-The Fukagawa Fire Department Communications Command Center received a report of a fire from the Hokuryu Town Disaster Preparedness Storehouse via 119.
-After receiving the order to mobilize, the Hokuryu Branch Police Station Communications Commander immediately sounded the siren and ordered the fire brigade and branch police vehicles to mobilize.
+The Fukagawa Fire Department's Communications Command Center received a report of a fire from the Hokuryu Town Disaster Preparedness Storehouse via 119.
+After receiving the dispatch order, the Hokuryu Branch Police Station communications commander immediately sounded the siren and ordered the fire brigade and branch police vehicles to mobilize.

-4. The fire scene is indicated by smoke bombs.
+4. The fire scene is indicated by a smoke bomb.

-5. Traffic control is conducted by police officers and traffic instructors.
+5. Traffic control will be carried out by police officers and traffic instructors.

-6. The commander in chief will give the order to stop spraying water over the radio.
+6. The commander in chief will issue an order over the radio to stop the water spraying.

 simulated fire drill